vaki-nakamura/nms-misctextfixes/README.md

 > various typos fixed

-* multiple instances of typos in word "commercial" (buying frigates, pirate mission tooltips, settlementt policy event)
+* multiple instances of typos in word "commercial" (buying frigates, pirate mission tooltips, settlement policy event)
 * typo in Cargo Scan Deflector message
-* typo in one of the names showed in death screen messages (Kurt Vonnegut)
+* typo in one of the names used in death screen messages (Kurt Vonnegut)